-A 1.17 hectare site which can accommodate for approximately 500 apartments was awarded to Geocon for future work.
+A 1.17 hectare site which will be constructed to accommodate for approximately 500 apartments was awarded to Geocon for future work.
 Termed ‘City 7’ by the ACT Government, the site is zoned for mixed use residential, retail and hospitality development.

-Approval has been granted for subdivision of the first stage of West Belconnen’s Ginninderry, which will pave the way for the project's first 356 homes.
+Approval has been granted for subdivision of the first stage of construction of West Belconnen’s Ginninderry, which will pave the way for the project's first 356 homes.

 The ASF Integrated Casino Resort development on the Gold Coast Spit was officially terminated by the Government, with the State set to move forward with a community-led masterplan instead.
 The $3 billion integrated resort development was to include five hotels, waterfront plaza, retail and entertainment precincts.

 The proposed $25 million Glenorchy development at Derwent Park is seeking architectural work.
-Developers Hesta and Glenview community services plan to include 15, six-bedroom tailored houses, a supermarket, cinema, café, beauty salon and gardens. with construction expected in 2018 and completion for the following year, this facility will provide a safe and supported community where residents can live freely, recreating real life experiences.
+Developers Hesta and Glenview community services plan to include 15, six-bedroom tailored houses, a supermarket, cinema, café, beauty salon and gardens.
+Construction is expected to commence in 2018 and completion for the following year, this facility will provide a safe and supported community where residents can live freely, recreating real life experiences.

 Ridley Corporation are awaiting council and EPA approval on a development application submitted for an Aqua Feed mill in Westbury.
 If approved, this will see the construction of a state of the art Aqua Feed Mill with onsite bulk storage.
 The mill would host fit-for-purpose warehouses for both raw materials and finished goods and liquid storage tanks.